mlearnfab/pyweb/_sources/curriculum.md

 <p>&nbsp;</p>

 - **Unit 1: Getting Started:** In Unit 1 we will introduce the programming environment and the tools you will be using during the course of study.
-Think of yourself as an athlete in training.
-Your goal in the first few weeks is to establish a routine and a good set of habits.
-You should be "training" on average a couple of hours each week.

 <p>&nbsp;</p>

 - **Unit 2: Simple Data Types and Operations.** In Unit 2 we introduce Python simple data types and operations.
 The simple data types include *int*, *float*, *string*, and *boolean*.
 We can think of the data types as the atoms of the Python language.
-We also introduce a number of useful Python functions.
+We will also introduce a number of useful Python functions.